open-falcon/falcon-plus/README.md

 # Package Management

 We use govendor to manage the golang packages.
+Please install `govendor` before compilation.

+    go get -u github.com/kardianos/govendor

 Most depended packages are saved under `./vendor` dir.
 If you want to add or update a package, just run `govendor fetch xxxx@commitID` or `govendor fetch xxxx@v1.x.x`, then you will find the package have been placed in `./vendor` correctly.

 # Package Release